SofteqDG/ios-objective-c-coding-style/README.md

 ### Underscores

-When using properties, instance variables should always be accessed and mutated using `self.`.
+When using properties, instance variables SHOULD always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

-An exception to this: inside initializers, the backing instance variable (i.e. _variableName) should be used directly to avoid any potential side effects of the getters/setters.
+An exception to this: inside initializers, the backing instance variable (i.e. _variableName) SHOULD be used directly to avoid any potential side effects of the getters/setters.

-Local variables should not contain underscores.
+Local variables SHOULD NOT contain underscores.

 ## Methods